salavala/CosmosDBForMultitenantApplications/README.md

 <img src="./images/Deploy_CosmosDBMultTenant_Lab_Services.jpg" alt="Azure Custom Depolyment Screen" Width="600">

-2.1 Select your region from the dropdown list for example "East US 2" 2.2 Click on "Review+create" button.
+2.1 Select your region from the dropdown list for example "East US 2"...
+2.2 Click on "Review+create" button...
 2.3 It completes the validation as the next step and click on 'create' button.

 It will create the following services in your subscription: